1. Introduction and Objectives

 -

 The chatbot serves as a conversational interface for user interactions.
-It receives inputs in the form of questions or commands and generates responses that may provide hints or extra information.
+It receives inputs in the form of questions or commands and generates responses that may include hints or additional information.

 -